 Daniel Stenberg is the founder and lead developer of the curl project.
 He has worked on HTTP implementations for over twenty years.
 He has been involved in the HTTPbis working group in IETF for ten years and he worked on the HTTP stack in Firefox for several years at Mozilla.
 He participates in the QUIC working group and is the author of the widely read documents "HTTP2 explained" and "HTTP/3 explained".
 Employed by wolfSSL.

-The co-owner of Otomato Software technological consulting, has got over 15 years of experience in cutting-edge technologies.
+The founder of Otomato Software, has got over 20 years of experience in cutting-edge technologies.
 An expert in technical coaching, the initiator and co-author of the first Israeli DevOps certification course.
 Anton takes part in international conferences and is known as a great speaker.

 Kat Cosgrove is a chronic early-adopter of new technologies and a real-life cyborg.
 Her professional engineering background is in web development, IoT, and programming education, but today she's a Developer Advocate for JFrog.
 She loves finding creative solutions for hard problems, especially if they're a little hacky.

 When she's not building demos or at a conference, she spends her time gaming, watching e-sports, and working on useless but entertaining side-projects.
 She also volunteers with area non-profits geared towards getting more women and other underrepresented minorities into tech.

 Director of Engineering at the British startup ANNA Money.
 Alexander has experience in implementing microservice architecture, various modern technologies: Kubernetes, Docker, Ansible, Spring Boot.
 He has more than 13 years of participation in server development, from B2B to social networks.
 A fan of extreme programming, open source, and modern stuff.